4 Part I: Moose Populations in Newfoundland

 Take a moment to look through the data you just imported by using View() function.
 You might notice that some cells are empty or “NA” — these are missing values.
 When dealing with large biological datasets, it is common to start by removing missing data.

 Write a line of code where you use na.omit() to remove rows with missing values.
-Remember to save your dataset with the cleaned version with a new name (or you can overwrite the old one, as in the example code below).
+Save your dataset with the cleaned version as moose_clean (as in the example code below).

 Question 4